araddon/dateparse/README.md

 **MM/DD/YYYY VS DD/MM/YYYY** Right now this uses mm/dd/yyyy WHEN ambiguous if this is not desired behavior, use `ParseStrict` which will fail on ambiguous date strings.

-**Timezones** The location your server is configured effects the results!
+**Timezones** The location your server is configured affects the results!
 See example or https://play.golang.org/p/IDHRalIyXh and last paragraph here https://golang.org/pkg/time/#Parse.

 ```go